Creating Arrays

 Returns:

-Zeros of the requested size and dtype
+Zeros of the requested size or shape and dtype

 Return type: